achupanikath/MarketAuthenticator/README.md

 git pull origin demo
 ```
 3. open the local directory in pycharm
 4. Go to file -> settings -> Project: -> python interpreter.
 Click on the down arrow next to python interpreter, and click show all.
 Then click the + sign.
 In the new window that pops up, set your base interpreter to your python 3.8 executable, wherever it has been installed (if you don't have it, you will need to install it).
 Then select ok.
 A window should pop up that says "creating virtual environment".
+Instructions on how to do this are found here: https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html#add_new_project_interpreter
 5. Click on "add configuration" on the top right of the pycharm window.
 Click on the + sign on the top left, select python, and set the script path to be main.py in the project root directory
 6. Navigate to the terminal (located at the bottom of the pycharm window).
 Enter the following commands, in order:
 ```